-WASHINGTON, D.C. - The U.S. Chamber of Commerce’s U.S.-Africa Business Center and the Corporate Council on Africa (CCA) applaud the Biden-Harris Administration’s commitment to host the U.S.-Africa Leaders’ Summit and Business Forum on December 13-15, 2022 in Washington, D.C.
+WASHINGTON, D.C. - The U.S. Chamber of Commerce’s U.S.-Africa Business Center and the Corporate Council on Africa (CCA) applaud the Biden-Harris Administration’s commitment to host the U.S.-Africa Leaders’ Summit and Business Forum (USABF) on December 13-15, 2022 in Washington, D.C.
 The announcement was made in a virtual opening statement by Vice President Kamala Harris at CCA's recent U.S-Africa Business Summit in Morocco.
 CCA and the U.S. Chamber are partnering to support the Africa Business Forum, the Summit’s official private sector stakeholder forum that will convene U.S. and African business and government leaders to drive meaningful economic and commercial dialogue as part of the Summit.

 Scott Eisner, President of the Chamber’s U.S. Africa Business Center, said, “The U.S. Chamber has made advancing a strong trade and investment relationship with Africa a top priority, and we’re pleased the Biden-Harris Administration deeply understands this importance as well.
 The Chamber knows firsthand how important it is that a strong business component be central to the Summit, given the power of trade and commerce to unlock innovation, partnerships, and empowered workforces, enabling governments and business to work together to better confront the world’s most pressing challenges.
 The Chamber looks forward to partnering with the Administration and CCA to advance the Africa Business Forum agenda, which we hope will be a fulsome step towards stronger U.S. economic engagement with Africa.”